 - It does not take into account regional variations in development

-3. Gender Related Development Index
+3. Gender-Related Development Index

-This measures achievements in the same dimensions as the HDI, however it measures the disparities between men and women.
+This measures achievements in the same dimensions as the HDI, however, it measures the disparities between men and women.
 It considers three dimensions: long and healthy life, knowledge, and a decent standard of living.

 a) Gender Inequality Index (GII)

-According the United Nations Development Program (UNDP), GII measures gender inequalities in three aspects of human development:
+According to the United Nations Development Program (UNDP), GII measures gender inequalities in three aspects of human development:

 - reproductive health, measured by maternal mortality ratio and adolescent birth rates;